 Finally, remember that the perfect parent doesn’t exist!
 We need to try to get it right as often as we can.

 I hope you find this useful.
-If you have any queries or comments, drop me an email or leave a comment below.
+If you have any queries or comments, get in touch with me or leave a comment below.
 We love hearing from you!

 Much love,